IPcommunity/ipworkshop2026/index.md

 message="## Call for abstracts and registration

 #### Abstract submission and registration form
 Please register for the conference and submit your abstract by filling <a href='https://forms.gle/494dQw6RiUn1jTmZ9' target='_blank' rel='nofollow noopener noreferrer'>this Google Form</a>.
+The submission deadline is **February 28, 2026**.

 #### Abstract template
 Please use this [abstract template](assets/docs/IPW2026_abstract_template.docx) and save it as a PDF before submitting it in the registration form.